plamere/SmarterPlaylists/web/README.md

   * fix 'cannot read proper cls of null' that occurs after deleting editor 560, 553 (phew, needed to remove stale event handlers)
   * Create initial landing page
+  * Document:
+    - how to add components
+    - how to connect components
+    - how to create a program
+    - how to run a program
+    - how to save a playlist to spotify
+  * Add help / about
+  * Add some sample programs
+  * W3C Validator
+  * Properly support isLocal for playlist saving and logging in
+  * Get built-in examples to fit the screen
+  * FAQ - How do I delete a component?
+  * de-logger
+  * Move video to 'about'?
+  * Add landing image
+  * deploy strategy
+  * Is the default font too big?
+  * Add a what's coming section